 The camaraderie that comes with this common bond is one of the club’s strengths.

-“We feed off each other’s energy; everybody is giving ideas to everybody else,” says Barker.
+“We feed off each other’s energy; everybody is giving ideas to everybody else,” said Barker.
 And in a town the size of Victoria, compared to a bigger city like Vancouver, it’s easy to feed off that energy.

 And meetings lead to events out in the public, where the club gets to show that LEGO is a toy that not everyone left behind in their youth.